status-im/nimbus-eth2/docs/src/install.md

 # Installation

-Beacon chain can run on Linux, macOS, Windows, and Andriod.
+Beacon chain can run on Linux, macOS, Windows, and Android.
 At the moment, Nimbus has to be built from source.

 ## External Dependencies